 Following her degree in Philosophy, Political Science and post grad degree in Psychology, Je’anna worked in the music industry before entering the field of child-participation and environmental rights.
 During this time she became aware that many of the young people she worked with, hated school.
 After becoming a mother she trained as an Aware Parenting Instructor, counselor and educational play facilitator before deciding to study further in the field of alternative education.
 She quickly discovered that what she needed to learn was not ‘taught’ at university.
 Leaving behind her Masters in Philosophy of Education she instead embarked on a long and winding self-directed learning journey.
 When she first came across Self-Directed Education she knew she had found what she was looking for.
 However, although there was plenty of written material available, she did not live somewhere that she could intern and receive training.
 She set out to create her own training program for herself and other staff.
 Since 2006 she has been involved in a number of alternative education startups leading to her co-founding Riverstone Village, a Democratic, Self-Directed Education community in South Africa, in 2017.

-She currently offers international support to adults learning to facilitate young people in Self-Directed Education (SDE).
+She currently offers international support to adults learning to facilitate young people in Self-Directed Education (SDE), specialising in SDE for PDA (Pathological Demand Avoidance).
 In addition to her books, her articles have been published by Save The Children (Sweden), the Children, Youth and Environments journal (Univ.
 Colorado, USA), and Tipping Points magazine (by the Alliance for Self-Directed Education) as well as a variety of online and print media.